Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 ## 🚀 What this is

-This module reframes classical power system stability as:
+This module reframes classical power system stability as a **low-dimensional structural problem**:

 - **Geometry** → collapse manifold
 - **Dynamics** → flow + acceleration
 - **Topology** → branching + multi-state collapse

+The key shift:

+→ from high-dimensional simulation
+→ to low-dimensional structural representation

 Validated on: